phpList/core/Documentation/DomainModel/Entities.md

 ### Subscription
 Table name: `phplist_listuser`

-A **subscription** means that a **subscriber** is subscribed to a **list**.
+A **subscription** means that a **subscriber** is subscribed to a **subscriber list**.

 ### Subscriber-Campaign Connection
 Table name: `phplist_usermessage`

 This association is the core of everything.
-A subscriber can be member of multiple lists, and a campaign can be sent to multiple lists, but this association ensures that a subscriber always only receives one copy of a campaign, regardless of other associations.
+A subscriber can be member of multiple subscriber lists, and a campaign can be sent to multiple subscriber lists, but this association ensures that a subscriber always only receives one copy of a campaign, regardless of other associations.

 Should we use a named association for this?
 What should it be named?